Common Configuration (SIP)

 We may use this to check that inbound received INVITEs are valid from this SIP Peer.

-sip_peer_id [A-Z0-0_-.]
-Attribute [Required] The id of a configured SIP Peer.
+sip_peer_id String Attribute [Required] The id of a configured SIP Peer.

 contact_user (+)Hex Digits Attribute The digits which will be used to construct the Contact URI header value.

-This is typically a digit string with an optional leading "+".
+This is typically a digit string with an optional leading +>.

 SIP Accounts

-Specifically when authorization is enabled:
+Specifically, when authorization is enabled:

 Note that if sip_auth_schema is configured to be open then SIP Account checking is completely bypassed for all inbound requests, and the sip_accounts configuration is irrelevant.

-Otherwise this access challenge is applied to all inbound SIP Requests, excepting that:
+Otherwise, this access challenge is applied to all inbound SIP Requests, excepting that:

 Each sip_account Object in the config.sip_accounts Array is configured as follows.